astrochart/astrochart.github.io/wiki/observing.md

 - Plug the small end of the USB micro B cable into the "power only" spot in the monitor, and the large end into the battery.
 ![monitor power](assets/setup/monitor_power.png)
 - Once everything is plugged in, the screen should light up and the Pi should boot up.
+- Make sure your Pi and monitor are as far from the horn as you can get them.
+A few meters is far enough, but we have found that if they're close they can cause interference with the data.
 - Point towards desired location on sky, use compass and level apps on phone to guide.
 - Set to desired angle, using props to make sure the telescope remains at the same angle.
 - Hold telescope throughout the data collection.